cambridge-ceu/csd3/usage.md

 module load pspp/1.2.0
 pspp example.sps
 ```
-Where [example.sps](files/example.sps) is the documentation example.
+where [example.sps](files/example.sps) is the documentation example.
 Nevertheless `psppire` is not yet functioning.

 ## R